 Up to 8 credits of graduate transfer credits may be granted on a case-by-case basis.

 Visa and I-20 Form Information

 This process is required for all international applicants (international applicants are defined as non-US Citizens or non-US Permanent Residents)

 We ask that you submit the I-20 documents as soon as possible after you have been admitted and decide to enroll.
 You will not receive your I-20 or VISA until the required documents are completed and uploaded via the Liaison Collect Documents Portal.

 Review the instructions below before you begin uploading documents.

-Email Micah Sieber, Director of Graduate Affairs at email@example.com with any questions.
+Email Micah Sieber, Senior Director of Academic Programs at firstname.lastname@example.org with any questions.

 How to Receive Your I-20

 After you have been academically admitted to the School of Hospitality at Boston University, you will be asked to submit the required I-20 documents via the Liaison Collect Documents Portal.